beastdao/Awesome-List-of-Tesnet-Crypto-Faucets/README.md

 Get 0.1 Sepolia ETH every 72 hours.
 You need to have Ethereum mainnet balance of 0.001 ETH.

 ### [Free Sepolia Faucet - faucet.free](https://faucet.free)
-Get 0.05 Sepolia ETH every 24 hours.
+Get up to 0.65 Sepolia ETH every 24 hours.
+Faucet payouts are dynamically calculated based on demand.
 You need to have a free 0xname (only gas fee applies).

 ### [Google ETH Testnet Faucet](https://cloud.google.com/application/web3/faucet)
 Get 0.05 Sepolia ETH every 24 hours.
 You need to have a google account.